 Attorney errors and omissions insurance is complicated.
 It requires expertise and experience.

 Lawyer’s Professional Liability (LPL) Insurance, also known as Errors and Omissions(E&O) Insurance, is possibly the most critical insurance protection for law firms.
 This type of insurance provides coverage for claims that arise from “wrongful acts” committed in the rendering of legal services in the lawyer’s capacity.
 These policies generally offer both indemnification coverage and claim expense coverage.
+To avoid such cases, it is important to hire a reputed law firm on your case.
+You can visit Bengal Law website here to find such a reputed law firm.

 Insurance premiums continue to rise for law firms.
 The first signs of changes in the marketplace came back in 2018 when the cost of professional liability started to show an average of 5% increase from the prior year.
 The increasing expense for litigation and mounting losses created the hard market for attorney errors and omissions insurance.